Essay About Camping: Top 5 Examples Plus Writing Prompts

 Similar to what Henson writes in his essay, Luxton reflects on her first experience on a camping adventure, in this case, her first time camping out by herself.
 She describes both the positive and negative aspects of her trip.

-Despite her discomfort, she is content with the peace and solitude she experienced.
-People may think you need to go far to have a great adventure; however, Luxton proves that adventure can start the minute you step out of your door.
+Despite her discomfort, she is content with the peace and solitude she experiences.
+People may think you must go far to have a great adventure; however, Luxton proves that adventure can start the minute you step out of your door.
 Camping can be peaceful, but it can be exhilarating and adventurous too.

 5. Growth and Reflection in Joshua Tree National Park by Ingrid Carrillo and Edgar Pedroza